RigsOfRods/docs.rigsofrods.org/vehicle-creation/fileformat-truck.md

 set_default_minimass 50
 ```

-Note: When adding light nodes to a vehicle which features heavy nodes, you may have to lower the [set_beam_defaults](#set_beam_defaults) spring/damping values to accommodate for the lighter weight!
+Note: When adding light nodes to a vehicle which features heavy nodes, you may have to lower the [beam defaults](#set_beam_defaults) spring/damping values to accommodate for the lighter weight!

 ## Ties